-Target: Gold Location: The Northwest Territories Size: 250 km2 Status: Under option with Newmont Goldcorp Stage: Mapping and sampling of surface showings to delineate drill targets
+Target: Gold Location: Northwest Territories Size: 250 km2 Status: Under option with Newmont Goldcorp Stage: Mapping and sampling of surface showings to delineate drill targets

 The Astro project is located within the traditional territories of the Sahtu Dene and Metis Comprehensive Land Claim agreement and Evrim are committed to developing a positive mutually beneficial relationship based on respect and transparency.

 - The Astro Project includes a 9.5 kilometre-long trend of soil and rock chip gold anomalism with significant gold results from limited surface sampling of gossans at the Radio and Microwave prospects.